A central limit theorem for the two-sided descent statistic on Coxeter groups: Geometric interpretation of t

 Coxeter complexes are classical, well-studied structures that give a geometric way of investigating properties of Coxeter groups and related structures; for further details, see e.g. \cite[Chapter 3]{AB:Buildings}.

-In \cite{Pet:twosidedanalogue}, Petersen defines a complex $\Xi=\Xi(W,S)$ which he calls the \emph{two-sided Coxeter complex}.
+In \cite{Hultman2007}, Hultman defines a complex $\Xi=\Xi(W,S)$, which can be seen as a \emph{two-sided Coxeter complex}.
 The faces of $\Xi$ are given by all triples $(I, W_I w W_J, J)$, where $I, J\subseteq S$, $w\in W$ and $W_I w W_J$ denotes the corresponding double coset.
 The face relation is given by

-Petersen showed that $\Xi$ shares several properties with $\Sigma$: It is a balanced, shellable complex and if $W$ is finite, the geometric realisation of $\Xi$ is homeomorphic to a sphere of dimension $2n-1$.
+Petersen \cite{Pet:twosidedanalogue} showed that $\Xi$ shares several properties with $\Sigma$: It is a balanced, shellable complex and if $W$ is finite, the geometric realisation of $\Xi$ is homeomorphic to a sphere of dimension $2n-1$.
 A difference between the two structures is that $\Xi$ is not a simplicial, but only a boolean complex.
 A \emph{boolean complex} (or \emph{simplicial poset}) is a poset $P$ with a unique minimal element $\hat{0}$ such that every lower interval $[\hat{0},p]$ is a boolean algebra, i.e. equivalent to the face poset of a simplex.
 Such a poset can also be seen as a semi-simplical set; its maximal faces (or \emph{facets}) are the maximal elements of $P$ and the face maps are induced by the partial order of $P$.
 Using this description, the vertices are the minimal elements of $P \setminus \{\hat{0}\}$.
 The face poset of a simplicial complex is an example of a boolean complex.
 The complex $\Xi$ however is not simplicial---in fact, all of its facets share the same vertex set.

 From now on, we assume that $W$, and hence $\Xi$, is finite.
 The statistic $t$ has two interpretations in terms of $\Xi$.
 Firstly, it describes the $h$-vector of this complex and secondly, it is related to the gallery distance on $\Xi$: